MARTIMM/raku-mongodb-driver/doc/Design/Design-software.md

 * Where does authentication take place when it is needed?
 Close to the I/O in **Socket**?
 In the **ServerPool** where more information is available?

 * **Server** objects can have more opened sockets to control connections with or without authentication and also with different credentials if authenticated.
+Alo distinguish between several client objects.
   * A **Socket** can do authentication on `.new()`.
   * **SocketPool** does the administration in `.get-socket()`.
 It creates a new **Socket** when the combination of parameters is not yet available.

+* There is only one set of credentials per uri.

 #### 2020-08-10 New client with same topology and server set
 * Old client still lives.
 Servers not destroyed